nicolevegai/LinkDictionary/README.md

     **To deliver:**
     * Place several timers to control what time it takes to do certain tasks.
 Do printouts to see that info on the console
-    * Sincesometaskstakeavariableamountoftime,calculatetheaverage,maximumandminimumof certain tasks to have a better understanding of the limitations of our algorithms
+    * Since some tasks take a variable amount of time, calculate the average, maximum and minimum of certain tasks to have a better understanding of the limitations of our algorithms
     * Find bottlenecks and fix them

 #### Verification test